DarknessRisesFromBelow/DarknessRisesFromBelow/README.md

 6 years later and I now don't make games anymore other then in special occasions I have ditched it for server writing, and making apps and tools I would want to use

-I am now after 1 year of developing an entire app (so far I had only build a single part of an app, server/website but never both) and it has been one of the most rewarding processes of my software development journey
+I am now after 1 year of developing an app

+(so far I had only built a single part of an app, server/website but never both)

+and it has been one of the most rewarding processes of my software development journey

 can wait to share it and my future projects with you!